Court: California agencies can’t charge to edit police video

 “If that had become the law of the land it would have been very problematic,” said David Snyder, executive director of the First Amendment Coalition.
 He called the high court’s ruling ”a great decision for government transparency and accountability.”

 Hayward city officials declined comment, said spokesman Chuck Finnie.

-Spokeswomen for the League of California Cities and the California State Association of Counties did not immediately comment.
+The California State Association of Counties said it is disappointed in the ruling.
+It pointed to its own court brief that included examples of the costs local governments already bear to comply with records requests.
+That brief warned that government efficiency and other public services could suffer.

 Hayward had sought to recover its costs for the roughly 40 hours it took employees to gather and edit six hours of video to remove information it contended was exempt from public disclosure, such as personal medical information and law enforcement tactical security measures.